matt6gsr/react-hooks-movie-search/README.md

 npm install
 ```

-To start a ReactJS instance locally, please run the command:
+To start the Film Search locally, please run the command:

 ```
 npm run start
 ```

-This will start the app running on localhost, port 3000.
+This will start the app running on localhost, port 3000 for you to view in your browser.

 ## Links